 It became clear that there were a number of groups who had the skills, drive and compassion to help busy parents but weren't given a platform to do so.
 Some of these groups included: retirees, former stay at home mums, recent migrants, and postgrad students in health and education fields.
 However, as time went on, we learnt two key things that shaped how we recruit our Moncierge team to this day.

 The first thing we realised was how valuable cultural exchanges between families and Moncierges coming from different culturally and linguistically diverse backgrounds can be.
 The sharing of recipes and language is beautiful to see within the group chats we create for our families.
 The second is the value of experiential exchange.
 Young parents bonding with those who have already raised many children of their own is commonly shared as one of the things our community loves most about our service.

-Our culture of care is a model that sees m-Time internal staff take care of Moncierges by hiring them as employees rather than contractors and giving them access to ongoing training and support.
-Our Moncierges then give parents more time for self-care by taking care of the domestic tasks that build up in a family household.
+Our culture of care is modelled on seeing mtime internal staff taking care of Moncierges by hiring them as employees rather than contractors and giving them access to ongoing training and support.
+Our Moncierges then give parents more time for self–care by taking care of the domestic tasks that build up in a family household.
 Finally, with the support of their Moncierge, parents can find time to recharge.We believe that our culture of care is the most critical aspect of what we do.

 Our culture of care is most evident in the stories of cultural and experiential exchange that we see every day and will go on to shape the content we share on this blog.
 I cannot wait to share them with you!